Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Homology of the commutative graph complex

 In other words, the contraction $G\q \gamma$ is the empty graph if $\gamma$ contains a loop.

-Let $\GC_2$ denote the $\Q$-vector space generated by pairs $(G,\eta)$ where $G$ is a connected graph and $\eta$ an orientation, such that: $G$ has no tadpoles (edges bounding on a single vertex) and no vertices of degree $\leq 2$, modulo the equivalence relations
+Let $\GC_N$ denote the $\Q$-vector space generated by pairs $(G,\eta)$, where $G$ is a connected graph and $\eta$ an orientation, such that: $G$ has no tadpoles (edges bounding on a single vertex) and no vertices of degree $\leq 2$, modulo the equivalence relations

-where $\sigma$ is any isomorphism $\sigma:G \overset{\sim}{\rightarrow} G'$.
+where $\sigma$ is any isomorphism $\sigma\colon G \overset{\sim}{\rightarrow} G'$.
 Denote the equivalence class of $(G,\eta)$ by $[G,\eta]$.
-The differential in $\GC_2$ is defined by
+The differential in $\GC_N$ is defined by

-Note that the contraction of self-edges is defined to be zero in this formula, and no tadpoles can arise in the right-hand side because graphs with double edges vanish in $\GC_2$ by \eqref{GequivalenceRelations}.
-One checks that the differential is well-defined and satisfies $d^2=0$.
-Furthermore, it preserves the loop number, and decreases the degree by $1$.
+No tadpoles can arise in the right-hand side because graphs with double edges vanish in $\GC_N$ by~\eqref{GequivalenceRelations}.
+One checks that the differential is well-defined and satisfies ${\rm d}^2=0$.
+Furthermore, it preserves the loop number~$h$, and decreases the degree $\deg_N$ by $1$.